coreboot/coreboot/Documentation/getting_started/kconfig.md

   not have an answer yet, it stops and queries the user for the desired value.
 - olddefconfig - Generates a config, using the default value for any symbols not listed in the .config file.
-- savedefconfig - Creates a ‘mini-config’ file, stripping out all of the symbols that were left as default values.
+- savedefconfig - Creates a ‘defconfig’ file, stripping out all of the symbols that were left as default values.
 This is very useful for debugging, and is how config files should be saved.
 - silentoldconfig - This evaluates the .config file the same way that the